nktnet1/sync-request-curl/ROADMAP.md

       MIME boundary and encoded byte length are owned by libcurl, so the TypeScript layer cannot verify a caller assertion safely; libcurl remains solely responsible for multipart framing.
+- [x] Keep HTTP response trailers out of `response.headers`.
+Libcurl delivers chunked trailers through the same header callback, so parse only the final response header section up to its terminating blank line; retain the declared `Trailer` header but do not fold trailer fields into headers.

 Intentional differences: do not reproduce `then-request`'s early rejection of a `body` on GET, DELETE, or HEAD. `sync-request-curl` passes explicit request